 Carolyn Moon is a member of Gwynedd Monthly Meeting (Philadelphia Yearly Meeting) and has facilitated Contemplative Retreats with Linda Chidsey for many years.

-Resilience, Courage and Hope; Sacred Whispers of the Quiet Heart – A Contemplative Retreat in the Manner of Friends at the Weber Retreat and Conference Center, Adrian, Michigan.
-Has been rescheduled for 2021, due to the coronavirus.
+Resilience, Courage and Hope; Sacred Whispers of the Quiet Heart - A Contemplative Retreat in the Manner of Friends at the Weber Retreat and Conference Center, Adrian, Michigan has been rescheduled for later in 2021, due to the coronavirus.
 Please check back for more information.